The Cambridge Diet: History

 The Cambridge Diet was initially used and developed in hospital weight loss programs in the 1960s by Alan Howard at Cambridge University, England.

 Rights to the original Cambridge powder formula in the United States were obtained by Cambridge Direct Sales in 1979, and after improvements for flavor the Cambridge diet was launched as a commercial product in the United States in 1980.
+It was sold through multi-level marketing.
 Howard created his own, different flavor improvements and launched a commercial UK version of the Cambridge diet in 1984.
 Since 2005 the UK company that makes the product is Cambridge Nutritional Foods Limited.

 The US diet was very popular in the 1980s but was also the subject of some controversy.
 It came under scrutiny from regulators and health authorities after potential health concerns were raised.
 Under pressure from the U.S. Food and Drug Administration the calorie intake was raised from 330 kcal/day to 800 kcal/day.
 In 1985 Cambridge Diet Plan paid a six figure sum to settle a case brought by the family of a 31 year old woman who had died while following the Cambridge Diet.
 The FDA stated that eight such deaths were "potentially linked" to the Cambridge diet.
 In the early 1980s there were six documented deaths of people following the Cambridge liquid diet.

 In 1987 a UK government Health Department report was critical of evidence submitted by Cambridge Nutrition – the working group responsible were not convinced by claims that the Cambridge Diet achieved protein sparing as well as conventional calorie restricted diets, and were concerned about conservation of lean tissue during dieting.